 - strict liability (in which the inherent danger of ATVs exclude the need for the victim to show carelessness on the part of the ATV manufacturer, distributor, and/or retailer.

 Since it is now growing clear that typical warnings on ATVs do not have much effect on a majority of youthful ATV operators, establishing precisely what constitutes an adequate ATV warning may require some especially careful analysis on the part of ATV accident attorneys who represent injured ATV victims and their families.
+We represent clients in Chattanooga (and surrounding counties such as Hamilton county), and Northwestern Georgia including Catoosa and Walker county.

 If you, your child, or other loved ones have suffered injuries or losses as a result of an ATV accident, please do not hesitate to contact experienced vehicular accident attorneys at Dennis and King.
 For information on how we may be able to assist you, contact us at (423) 892-5533 or email us at firstname.lastname@example.org.